Skip to main content

-Apple's Employee Stock Purchase Plan (ESPP) is one of the most valuable benefits available to Mesa operations employees.
-A 15% automatic discount, combined with a 6-month lookback provision, creates a uniquely powerful wealth-building opportunity.
-But it requires deliberate management.
+Apple's Employee Stock Purchase Plan (ESPP) is one of the more valuable benefits available to Mesa operations employees.
+A 15% purchase discount, combined with a 6-month lookback provision, can build meaningful wealth over time.
+But the shares carry market risk, and it requires deliberate management.

 This guide explains how the mechanics work, reveals the hidden math behind the discount, and shows you how to coordinate ESPP with your RSU strategy to maximize after-tax wealth.